cloudbuilderspa/CloudNativeGuardiansKCSA/sections/4_System_Hardening/lab_guide_en.md

         *   RBAC to restrict who can modify Deployments.
         *   GitOps with manifest validation and review before applying changes.
     *   **Security Note:** Persistence through workload controllers like Deployments or DaemonSets is effective for attackers because Kubernetes actively tries to keep these workloads running.

+**🚀 Challenge Task 🚀**
+*An attacker has compromised a CI/CD pipeline that has permissions to apply Deployments to your cluster.
+Describe a change they could make to an existing Deployment manifest for a web application that would grant them persistent access to newly created Pods for that application, without obviously changing the main application container's image or command.
+(Hint: think about sidecars or init containers).*

 **Cleanup Note:** Delete any namespaces or test resources created if not already done in individual exercises.